YashKP1204/Cloud-Project-0/README.md

 The end moto is to create a smooth ci/cd pipeline to automated the process of testing and deployment , Currently working on backend development only, the frontend is just for testing purpose right now

+type of project : basic ecommerce project, admin centric, where user can place order, register their shop as seller , admin centralized controller to inventory management .